Chart Color Schemes

 Health performance in Bassendean - Eden Hill - Ashfield is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

-The rate of private health cover is high at approximately 54% of the total population (around 9,438 people).
-Mental health issues impact 9.6% of residents, while arthritis affects 7.7%.
-About 66.9% of residents report being completely clear of medical ailments, compared to 70.2% across Greater Perth.
-The area has 19.3% of residents aged 65 and over (around 3,352 people), which is higher than the 18.1% in Greater Perth.
+Common health conditions are prevalent across younger and older age cohorts.
+Private health cover rate is high at approximately 54% of the total population, which is around 9,438 people.
+The most common medical conditions are mental health issues and arthritis, affecting 9.6% and 7.7% of residents respectively.
+Approximately 66.9% of residents declare themselves completely clear of medical ailments, compared to 70.2% across Greater Perth.
+The area has 19.3% of residents aged 65 and over, which is 3,352 people, higher than the 18.1% in Greater Perth.
 This aligns broadly with the general population's health profile.

 Frequently Asked Questions - Health